BestTimesToVisit.com Logo

 packing

 Pack layers, no matter the season!
-Tasmania's weather can change on a dime, especially in the highlands or along the coast.
-Think a waterproof and windproof outer shell, a fleece or warm jumper, and a t-shirt – you'll likely use all of them in a single day, even in summer.
+Tasmania's weather can change in an instant.
+Think a waterproof and windproof outer shell, a warm fleece or jumper, and a t-shirt base layer.
+Even in summer, a chilly wind can whip off the coast, so don't get caught out like I did on my first trip to Freycinet!

 money